Solo Female Travel in Iran: how to travel to Iran as a woman

 Also bring some small gifts from your homecountry, like key chains or postcards, to hand out to those that help you along the way or invite you into their homes.

 The men below gave me one of the best cookies I ever had in my life.
-Maybe the biggest danger in travelling alone to Iran is gaining weight from all the food that people will share with you and Persian food is delicious.
+Maybe the biggest danger in travelling alone to Iran is gaining weight from all the delicious food that people will share with you.
 Read more about Iran’s cuisine in my Persian food guide.

 7. Iran should be on your bucketlist